lucthienphong1120/EagleEye/README.md

-# precursor: GoldenEye version 2.1 by Jan Seidl
+# EagleEye DDoS Tool version 2.1 by LTP

 EagleEye is only a tool for SECURITY TESTING PURPOSES!